On Tiling and Spectral Sets in $\mathbb Z_{p^2}\times\mathbb Z_{p^2}$: Main results

-\textbf{(1)} If $\Delta A$ intersects each Lagrangian non-trivially, then first of all $M$ is non-empty since $\Delta A$ needs to intersect $\Delta K$ non-trivially.
+\textbf{(1)} Assume that $\Delta A$ intersects each order $p^2$ subgroup non-trivially, then first of all $M$ is non-empty since $\Delta A$ needs to intersect $\Delta K$ non-trivially.
 Without loss of generality let us assume that $0\in M$ and $\infty\in M'$, then by \eqref{EqSTMMDic} and the assumption that $\Delta A$ has to intersect each $H_{j,\infty}$ non-trivially we get

 By Lemma \ref{LmGen} this simply implies that

 then it is easy to verify that